andreballard1106/autojob/README.md

 - **Dashboard:** http://localhost:5173
 - **API Docs:** http://localhost:8000/docs

 That's it!
-No Docker, no PostgreSQL, no Redis needed for development.
+The application will connect to PostgreSQL and create tables automatically.

 ---